memudualimatou/STUDENT-ATTENDANCE-USING-FACIAL-RECOGNITION-SYSTEM-OPENCV/README.md

 To download the **Trainner.yml** File [click here](https://bitbucket.org/memudu_alimatou/facial-recognition-opencv/src/master/)

-👏 And it's done!
+## 👏 And it's done!
-Feel free to mail me for any doubts/query ✉️ chandrikadeb7@gmail.com
+Feel free to mail me for any doubts/query ✉️ anikesadia01@gmail.com

-🤝 Contribution
+##  🤝 Contribution
-Feel free to file a new issue with a respective title and description on the the Face-Mask-Detection repository.
+Feel free to file a new issue with a respective title and description on the the Student attendance repository.
 If you already found a solution to your problem, I would love to review your pull request!

-❤️ Owner
+## ❤️ Owner
-Made with ❤️  by Chandrika Deb
+Made with ❤️  by MEMUDU alimatou sadia

-👍 Credits
+## 👍 Credits
 https://www.pyimagesearch.com/
 https://www.tensorflow.org/tutorials/images/transfer_learning